 As a course assignment, Magdalena chose to develop and integrate their new sustainability strategy throughout the company.
 With new tools, knowledge and connections from the programme, an education was created for all near 6000 employees.

 – Engagement comes from knowledge and insight.
 Therefore, training for both management team and employees is central for us.
 The Executive programme provided us with the knowledge, insights and networks needed to create our in-house training.
 And the result is fantastic.
 Employees and management are actually in many places bursting with ideas on how we can continue and further develop our sustainability work.
 All in all, we meet a large commitment from both employees and suppliers where everyone wants to contribute.

-Systembolaget holds sole rights to retail sales of alcohol Sweden and is a state owned enterprise, a model used in 30 countries, regions and states in mainly North America and the Nordics.
+Systembolaget holds sole rights to retail sales of alcohol in Sweden and is a state-owned enterprise, a model used in 30 countries, regions and states mainly in North America and the Nordics.
 In this model, the public is the largest shareholder, and their interests should be represented at all times.
 This means an extra-large responsibility for both people and planet, and a central role in the transformation to a prosperous planet.

 – We exist to 100 per cent for the public and have both an expectation and ability to include all sustainability perspectives in our core business.
 With 125 million customer visits a year, we also have a great opportunity to raise awareness about these issues to our customers.
 The customers and consumers have sustainability high up on their agenda.
 Also, it is obvious that environmental and climate issues are related to social and economic sustainability.

-Collaboration and co-creation of targets based on facts runs through every part of the company´s sustainability work.
+Collaboration and co-creation of targets based on facts run through every part of the company´s sustainability work.
 Including everyone as well as prioritization and focus has been important to achieve success.